nmlevin11/Project2/Project2_Group_L.md

 From the bar plots above, we can find that for calorie level vs fat level, as fat is increasing, counts for all three calorie levels are decreasing.
-For calorie level vs carbohydrate level, as carbohydrates increases, the counts for medium and high calorie levels are decreasing, but counts for low calorie level increase from low carbohydrate level to medium carbohydrate level and then decrease from medium carbohydrate level to high carbohydrate level.
+For calorie level vs carbohydrate level, as the carbohydrate level increases, the counts for medium and high calorie levels are decreasing, but the counts for low calorie level increase when moving from low carbohydrate level to medium carbohydrate level and then decrease from medium carbohydrate level to high carbohydrate level.

 # Conclusion